APS Introductory Kit-CD-ROM

 The APS Administration and Interpretation Manual provides an overview of the development procedures and psychometric characteristics; normative information; detailed guidelines for administration, scoring, and interpretation; case illustrations, and clinical caveats.
 The APS has high levels of reliability, validity, and clinical utility.
 It provides a meaningful evaluation of a wide range of adolescent psychopathology.
 The APS Psychometric and Technical Manual provides detailed information on test development, psychometric characteristics and descriptions of the standardisation and clinical samples used in developing the instrument.
 APS development samples are representative of geographic regions of the U.S.; they included 2,834 school-based adolescents and 506 adolescents in a variety of clinical settings.
 Norms were developed for the total standardisation sample of 1,827 school-based adolescents and separately based on gender, age group and gender-by-age group.

-Respondents complete the 346 items in the APS Test Booklet.
+Respondents complete the 346 items in the APS Test Booklet or online using the PAR iConnect platform.
 APS items are written at a third-grade reading level.
 The APS employs a unique multiple response format designed to conform to the nature of the specific DSM-IV symptom criteria.
 APS scores represent the severity of disorder-specific symptomatology evaluated across different time periods.
 This close match between APS item content and DSM-IV criteria facilitates clinical utility and ease of interpretation.
 To quantify the primary dimensions of psychopathology captured by the APS, three broad-based Factor Score scales are calculated from the Clinical and Personality Disorder scales: Internalising Disorder, Externalising Disorder and Personality Disorder.

 After paper-and-pencil administration the user enters the adolescent's responses to the 346 items using the APS Scoring Program and selects the appropriate normative comparison group.
+If the test is administered via PAR iConnect, reports are automatically generated and emailed to the account holder.
 The software calculates scores for all scales and automatically generates a Clinical Score Report with the following information:

 - Use of the APS Clinical Score Report.